tomusborne/wp-show-posts/readme.txt

 == Changelog ==

 = 1.1.4 =
-* Security: Prevent special characters in HTML tag name options
+* Security: Improve escaping of settings that display HTML

 = 1.1.3 =
 * New: Button class option